-Offered Fall Semester Only; Lecture hours:1,0ther.2; Repeatable
+Offered Fall Semester Only; Lecture hours:1,0ther:2

 A recognized software engineering methodology will be used with all phases of a senior design project.
 Written work will include a technical report about the project, a feasibility report, and a requirements specification document.
+Prerequisite: permission of the instructor.
 Not open to students who have taken ENGR 452.